BadiaValdes/docs/c#/beginning.md

 ### IEnumerable

-The interface IEnumerable allow you to iterate over an non generic collection.
+The interface IEnumerable allows you to iterate over a non-generic collection.
 Example a custom class.
-Lets see an example:
+Let's see an example:

 ```c#
 class Person {